 Despite the perceived disruptive nature of the shift to SRP, the transition can be smooth.
 With smaller store, shelf and kitchen footprints, SRP is well-established in Europe.
-As a result, Rovema’s world headquarters in Germany, has spearheaded many SRP projects.
-Its experience shows the most successful transitions to SRP involve a holistic, phased approach with intensive inter-departmental collaboration.
+As a result, ROVEMA’s world headquarters in Germany, has spearheaded many SRP projects.
+Their experience shows the most successful transitions to SRP involve a holistic, phased approach with intensive inter-departmental collaboration.

 To begin, it’s imperative to work backward from the retail shelf.
 Considerations include position of the shelf (top, eye-level, bottom), product facings, case size, number of products per case, cases per pallet, pallets per truck and transit conditions.
 The transition to SRP also requires a careful, integrated review of the primary package style, the secondary package style and pallet load configuration, while considering material, appearance, functionality and handling from packaging line to consumer.

 A phased approach consists of short-, intermediate- and long-term projects and design of graphics, packaging and process.
 Short-term, SRP can be designed to run on existing equipment, for example, switching from a standard regular slotted case to a five-panel case.
 In the intermediate-term (six to 12 months), there’s time to modify equipment or install a new machine for SRP.
 Long-term (one to three years) projects allow the time to work within routine capital equipment replacement cycles to design, build, install and inaugurate a flexible line that can produce today’s SRP design as well as tomorrow’s while improving throughput.